The hypergeometric test performs comparably to TF-IDF on standard text analysis tasks: Real-world data case studies

 \subsection{Experimental setup}

-To compare tp–idf with the Fisher's exact test scoring function, we calculated three NYSK dataset term-document matrix variants: one based on the tp–idf scoring function of Eq.~(\ref{eq:tpidf}), one based on the Fisher's exact test scoring function of Eq.~(\ref{eq:hgt_score}), and another based on the tp scoring function for use as a baseline measure.
-We evaluated the agreement between the tp–idf and the Fisher's exact test scoring function in two different scenarios: document retrieval and document summarization.
-The questions we provide quantitative answers to, precisely stated, are as~follows: \begin{description} \item[Document retrieval scenario:] To what extent do the the tp–idf and Fisher's exact test scoring functions agree on which documents are most relevant to a given user submitted~query? \item[Document summarization scenario:] To what extent do the the tp–idf and Fisher's exact test scoring functions agree on which among a given document's terms best characterize its subject matter? \end{description} We used the \textit{Precision at 10} (P@10) evaluation measure to quantify how well rival scoring function outputs agree on particular information retrieval tasks.
-P@10 generally measures the number of relevant items in the ten leading positions of an item ranking.
-In the document retrieval scenario the items correspond to documents.
-In the document summarization scenario the items correspond to terms.
-Now suppose~$S_1$ and~$S_2$ are scoring functions.
-To calculate the P@10 score between $S_1$ and~$S_2$ for a given retrieval task, we take the top ten items according to~$S_1$ as the relevant items, and then return the number of relevant items found in the top ten scoring items according to~$S_2$.
-Distinct ordinal numbers are assigned to equally scoring items in a randomized manner.
-Note that the P@10 score comes out to be the same when~$S_1$ and~$S_2$ are swapped, so that the order does not matter. \proglang{R} code to reproduce our results is available at \url{www.github.com/paul-sheridan/hgt-tfidf}.
+To compare TF–IDF with the hypergeometric test scoring function, we calculated a trio of term-document matrices for each document collection analyzed in this study: one based on the TF–IDF scoring function of Eq.~(\ref{eq:tfidf}), one based on the hypergeometric test scoring function of Eq.~(\ref{eq:hgt_score}), and another based on the TF scoring function for use as a baseline measure.
+We evaluated the agreement between the TF–IDF and the hypergeometric test scoring function in three different scenarios: document retrieval, summarization, and classification.
+The questions we provide quantitative answers to are as~follows: \begin{description} \item[Document retrieval scenario:] To what extent do the the TF–IDF and the hypergeometric test scoring functions agree on which documents are most relevant to a given user submitted~query? \item[Document summarization scenario:] To what extent do the the TF–IDF and the hypergeometric test scoring functions agree on which among a given document's terms best characterize its subject matter? \item[Document classification scenario:] To what extent do the the TF–IDF and the hypergeometric test scoring functions agree on assigning predefined categories to text documents based on their contents? \end{description}